remylenoir/drop-the-beat/README.md

 ```

-I've mapped the keys/values in order to assign the values as arguments in my constructors.
+I've mapped the keys/values in order to assign the values as arguments in the constructors.
 ```javascript
 const TYPES_ARRAY = Object.entries(loop_types).map(types => {
     let audio = types[1].audio;